SociologyIndex

 Proceedings of the Ohio Philosophical Association - No. 3 (2006):

 Abstract: Hegel's theory of punishment is an intriguing part of his political philosophy, but it is difficult to interpret.
-Hegel is clearly a retributivist -- that is, he holds that punishment is inherently just, and that the justice of punishment can be explained without reference to the expected consequences of punishment (e.g., reform or deterrence).
-But rather than appealing to the notion that the criminal deserves to be punished, he instead claims that the criminal will is inherently null, and punishment is merely a way of expressing this status by explicitly nullifying the criminal's action.
-As is par for the course in Hegel studies, some commentators see Hegel as making a profound point about the conceptual connection between crime, punishment and rights, as others accuse him of sophistry.
+Some commentators see Hegel as making a profound point about the conceptual connection between crime, punishment and rights, as others accuse him of sophistry.
 I think that there is an interesting truth in Hegel's discussion, and that his argument is more sophisticated than other interpreters have recognized.
-For Hegel, retribution (of which punishment is one species) is justified because it is required by the teleological character of human agency as reflected in our goal-directed control of property, and that control is necessary for us to be free persons.
+Retribution, of which punishment is one species, is justified because it is required by the teleological character of human agency as reflected in our goal-directed control of property, and that control is necessary for us to be free persons.